1. Bruce, hi! Tell us a little about yourself.

 I then lived in a mountain temple — at Taebaeksan — for one year.
 And I moved south to the oldest temple (Haeinsa); went to Dongguk University to learn Buddhist studies for four years; and even served two years of mandatory military service.

-After graduation and the military, I conducted missionary work and taught Buddhism to the general public.
+After graduation and the military, I conducted missionary work and taught Buddhism to the public.
 I was very passionate about my work.
-I opened a Buddhist center in Seoul and I was teaching the people, creating a Buddhist congregation with over 2,000 members.
-The temple work though tired me out.
+I opened a Buddhist center in Seoul and was guiding the people to practice Buddha’s teachings.
 I was waking up at 4 am and finishing at 11 pm, day in and day out.
 This center had more than 2,000 members and grew successfully.
 And then I thought I wanted to study more abroad to help the center.

 In Buddhism there are lots of schools and teachings about helping other people with compassion and care.
 I wanted to apply Buddhism in real life and help real people – even if I had an idealistic life goal from my spiritual experience.

 The main reason why I became a monk was to be a good healer as a spiritual leader.
 I wanted to help others to live a happy life through a well-balanced body and mind.